Fill out the form below to schedule a demo or call our sales team at

 Traditionally, tithing meant giving ten percent of one’s earnings to the Church.
 Tithing is a way for people to support their church, give back to the community, and practice their faith.

+So–are tithes tax deductible?
 Tithing remains a common practice in many churches and religious organizations but doesn’t necessarily equate to each member giving a tenth of their income.
-Instead, many churches pass a collection basket or have a tithing box where members can provide contributions, or members can make contributions through the church’s website or app.
+Instead, many churches pass a collection basket or have a tithing box where members can give, or members can make contributions through the church’s website or app.

 Just because you make a tithe doesn’t mean you have to claim it on your taxes.
 This is a personal decision that is up to you, and you’re not required by law to claim deductions for your tithes on your taxes.
 The decision to claim the tax deduction depends on your personal beliefs and your church or church’s policy.